sbrl/research-smflooding-vis/README.md

 TODO: Fill this in.

+## Notes
+- We use perceptually uniform colour schemes to avoid bias.

 ## Contributing
 Contributions are welcome - both issues and pull requests!
 Please mention in your pull request that you release your work under the GPL-3.0 (see below).